 - Watch out for these fakes as they’re everywhere!
 Know your surroundings.
 Don’t assume everyone is a sheep like you.
 Put on your armor.

 - Ask a lot of questions.
 Eventually, they’ll be tripped up, as the holes in their tales will start leaking.
 Wolves don’t like to be challenged.
-You’ll find out their true character when you question them.
-Their answers and especially their agitated reactions to your questions will tell you most everything you want to know.
+You’ll discover their true character when you question them.
+Their answers and especially their agitated reactions will tell you most everything you want to know.